-- (E) The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - (F) Budgeted Financial Position as contained in Table A6 OF MTREF - (G) Budgeted Cash Flows as contained in Table A7 OF MTREF - (H) Cash backed reserves and accumulated surplus reconciliation as contained in Table A8 OF MTREF - (I) Asset management as contained in Table A9 of MTREF - (J) Basic service delivery measurement as contained in Table A10 OF MTREF - (K) The deficit for 2024/2025 annual budget be funded from the reserves from the bank. - 2.
-That the proposed tariffs for the Annual 2024/25 MTREF be Approved. - 3.
-That Council approve the following reviewed budget related policies: - Investment policy - Cost containment policy - Credit control & debt collection policy. - Tariff policy. - Property rates policy - Asset management policy

-- Supply chain management policy.

-- Virement policy
+- (E) The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - (F) Budgeted Financial Position as contained in Table A6 OF MTREF - (G) Budgeted Cash Flows as contained in Table A7 OF MTREF - (H) Cash backed reserves and accumulated surplus reconciliation as contained in Table A8 OF MTREF - (I) Asset management as contained in Table A9 of MTREF - (J) Basic service delivery measurement as contained in Table A10 OF MTREF - (K) The deficit for 2025/2026 annual budget be funded from the reserves from the bank. - 2.
+That the proposed tariffs for the Annual 2025/26 MTREF be Approved. - 3.
+That Council approve the following reviewed budget related policies: - Investment policy - Cost containment policy - Credit control & debt collection policy. - Tariff policy. - Property rates policy - Asset management policy - Supply chain management policy. - Virement policy

 - Indigent policy

-- Funding and reserve policy
+Funding and reserve policy

 - Budget policy

-- Fleet management policy.

-- Appointment of consultant's policy
+- Fleet management policy.Appointment of consultant's policy

-- Unknown direct deposit policy

-- Inventory management policy.
+- Unknown direct deposit policy Inventory management policy.

-- Bursary policy for employees

-- Acting Allowance policy

-- Standby, overtime and emergency work policy

-- Cellphone allowance for councillors and senior managers policy

-- Cellphone allowance for officials' policy

-- Training policy

-- Travelling and Subsistence policy

-- Transport Allowance policy.